-Most (~92%) algorithms applied a neural network approach to classify or recognise animals.

-Neural networks or deep leaning algorithms were used for all six different tasks: 1) species recognition/classification, 2) individual recognition, 3) counting the number of individuals, 4) tracking individuals, 5) detecting behaviour at a given time and 6) classifying behaviours over time (in order of the usage; Nazir & Kaleem, 2021).
-On the other hand, the use of the traditional machine learning algorithms was limited, with the second most popular, Support Vector Machines, only found in 30 studies (Fig 3 A).
-However, the observed dominance of the literature by deep learning was not surprising.
-This is due to the recent resurrection of deep neural networks, initially proposed in 1943 (Mcculloch & Pitts, 1990), associated with the increased processing power provided by GPU, the availability of big data for training (LeCun, Bengio & Hinton, 2015; Webb, 2018) and the development of more advanced algorithms in the field of computer vision.

-Our mapping effort elucidated future directions in the use of deep learning in wildlife imagery.
-The clear next step is to increase the use of deep neural networks to detect and track animals and classify their behaviour, with relevant algorithms already developed for human behaviour detection and tracking (e.g., Al-Faris et al., 2020; Bendali-Braham et al., 2021).
+Most (~94%) algorithms applied a neural network approach to recognise and / or classify animals.
+Neural Networks or other machine leaning algorithms were used for all six different tasks: 1) species recognition/classification, 2) individual recognition, 3) counting the number of individuals, 4) tracking individuals, 5) detecting behaviour at a given time and 6) classifying behaviours over time (in order of the usage; Nazir & Kaleem, 2021). the second most popular machine learning algorithm, Support Vector Machines, was only found in 26 studies.
+However, the observed dominance of the literature by Neural Networks is not surprising.
+This is due to the recent resurrection of Deep Neural Networks, initially proposed in 1943 (Mcculloch & Pitts, 1990), associated with the increased processing power provided by GPU, the availability of big data for training (LeCun, Bengio & Hinton, 2015; Webb, 2018) and the development of more advanced algorithms in the field of computer vision, e.g. Convolutional Neural Networks.
+Our mapping effort elucidated future directions in the use of machine learning in wildlife imagery.
+The clear next step is to increase the use of Neural Networks to detect and track animals and classify their behaviour, with relevant algorithms already developed for human behaviour detection and tracking (e.g., Al-Faris et al., 2020; Bendali-Braham et al., 2021).
 Therefore, a challenge for ecologists and environmental scientists is to co-opt such algorithms for wildlife imagery.
 This challenge requires cross-disciplinary collaborations between computer and environmental scientists, which we discuss further in the next section.